 Complete an Online Practice Improvement Module (PIM)

-Practice Improvement Modules (PIMs) are self-directed online activities that require review of 30 patient records associated with a specific diagnosis or diagnoses.
+Practice Improvement Modules (PIMs) are online activities that require review of 30 patient records associated with a specific diagnosis or diagnoses.
 PIMs assist with the evaluation of practice standards; identification of areas for improvement through self-assessment; and a reduction of gaps in quality of care through improved patient outcomes.
 There are 28 module options.

 Create Your Own Quality Improvement Project